weqon/moodle-local_eportfolio/README.md

 ### Please note: This plugin is a "Release Candidate" and should not be used in productive systems. ###

+**Version 0.2.4**

+- Switched from custom session handling to Moodle core Cache API
+- Reworking the privacy provider
+- Removed deprecated constants from message provider
+- Moved Help & FAQ page to the Github Wiki
+- English translation Help & FAQ page
+- Fixed error when uninstalling the plugin
+- Changed field courseid in local_eportfolio_share from char to bigint

 **Version 0.2.3**

 - Added adhoc task for sending notifications